1600 Amphitheatre Parkway

 Currently I'm designing and implementing a new language called TiML (Timed ML) which is an ML-like (surprise!) language with a type system containing time complexity annotations.
 Type will prevent you from calling an O(n^2) function when what you want is an O(n*log(n)) one.
 It supports refinement annotations (as in refinement types) and big-O complexity inference which allow programmers to verify the time-complexities of complex data structures and algorithms (e.g. reb-black trees and Dijkstra's shortest-path algorithm).
 You can try it out on its Web interface.

-In Summer 2014 I interned at Microsoft Research Cambridge mentored by Georges Gonthier on formalizing matrix differentiation with SSReflect and the Math Component Library.
+In Summer 2014 I interned at Microsoft Research Cambridge mentored by Georges Gonthier on formalizing matrix differentiation with SSReflect of the Math Component Library.
 I also wrote a tool that generates LaTeX code from Coq code so that the equational proofs in machine-learning papers can be generated from rigorous proofs in Coq.
 The Coq source code of the matrix-differentiation library is open-sourced here.

 I got my Bachelor of Engineering (BE) and Master of Science (MS) degrees both from the Department of Computer Science and Technology of Tsinghua University, Beijing, China, in year 2010 and 2012 respectively.
 My MS research was in Computer Vision, advised by Chinese Academy of Sciences (CAS) Fellow Prof. Bo Zhang.